View Roger Richards's Obituary on sltrib.com and share memories

 Dad, we never heard you complain once and we are in a heck of a fix without you.
 You are one in a million.
 He is survived by his sweetheart, Maurene; daughters, Laura (Scott) Jackson, Michelle (Mike) Roe, Lacey (Jordan) Jones, Melinda (Dana) Telford, Aleida McDonald, Aleesa Johnson, Marty (Tom) Yazzie; Son Jon (Heather) Larson; 27 grandchildren and 3 great grandchildren; brother John (Dianne) Richards; sisters Carolyn Gibbons, Colleen (David) Bevan, Teresa (Ralph) Jenkins.
 Preceded in death by his parents; his daughters Sarah and Evelyn; his sisters Susan and Joyce.

 Special appreciation is expressed to all the caregivers at the St. Mark's Hospital and Inspiration Home Health for the love and care they provided our dad.
-Funeral services will be held Monday September 16th at 11:00am at the Valley View 6th Ward.
-2245 East 3900 South in Salt Lake City, Utah where friends visit an hour and a half prior to the service.
-A viewing will be held Sunday evening September 15th from 6-8pm.
+Funeral services will be held Monday September 16th at 11:00am at the Valley View 6th Ward, 2245 East 3900 South in Salt Lake City, Utah.
+Where friends visit an hour and a half prior to the service.
+A viewing will be held Sunday evening September 15th from 6-8pm at the Valley View 6th Ward, 2245 East 3900 South.
 Online condolences can be added at www.wasatchlawn.com.